 Even during the extreme conditions of Winter Storm Uri, we kept our big baseload power units - Fayette Power Project and Thomas C. Ferguson Power Plant - and our hydro units performing.
-During the event, we had 82% of our generation capacity available.
-That was an important accomplishment for Texas, especially given the extreme conditions and compared with the rest of the Electric Reliability Council of Texas market.
+We had 82% of our generation capacity available during the event, which was an important accomplishment for Texas, especially given the extreme conditions and compared with the rest of the Electric Reliability Council of Texas market.
 We also resolved Transmission customer outages associated with our operations quickly during the storm, minimizing the impact to customers.
-No customer experienced an outage longer than four hours associated with our load shedding activities.
+No single incident lasted longer than four hours within a city where we performed the load shedding.